 Redirects are within your control, so it’s an easy fix if you have a lot of broken backlinks.

 And, if you no longer need a page, it’s also important to check if it has any backlinks before you remove it.
-If it does, make sure you put a redirect in place first to ensure to maintain the link authority.
+If it does, make sure you put a redirect in place first to ensure you maintain the link authority.

 How many backlinks do I need?